NATIONAL BOURBON DAY | JUNE 14

 - They also must distill the whiskey at no more than 160 proof.

 - Finally, distillers must ensure the Bourbon is barreled at 125 proof.

-This particular whiskey derives its name from the Kentucky county which was established in 1785 and was a large producer of corn.
-The corn, once distilled, would be put in barrels and stamped “Old Bourbon” and shipped down the Ohio River.
+This particular whiskey derives its name from the Kentucky county of the same name.
+Early settlers established the county in 1785 and were large producers of corn.
+Back then, once they distilled the corn, they put it in barrels stamped “Old Bourbon,” and shipped them down the Ohio River.

 In 1964, a Congressional Resolution designated Bourbon as America’s native spirit.
-Since then, there is nowhere else in the world that can make a whiskey and call it Bourbon.
+Since then, nowhere else in the world can make a whiskey and call it Bourbon.

 Bourbon’s deep roots start with the immigrants who would homestead in Kentucky.
 With an abundance of corn, these pioneers set their stills to work, producing a whiskey that lives on today.
 They also put their own stamp on the quality and flavors into their whiskey.
 From the oak barrels to the rich soils, Bourbon’s character continues to grow throughout the years.

 Pour a glass of Bourbon and use #NationalBourbonDay on social media.
 As you savor the depth of flavor, study up on Bourbon.
 Watch a documentary or read a book on the history of Bourbon.
 These will take you back in time and tell you about the people who brought about the drink we know as the Official Spirit of America.

 Here are our staff picks to learn about the history of Bourbon:

 - Neat: The Story of Bourbon (2018), written and directed by David Altrogge